 Include a clear CTA

-Call-to-action, or CTA, is one of the most important parts of any marketing campaign.
-Best direct mail CTAs are clear, noticeable, and logically continue the flow of the rest of the content in your campaign.
+A call to action, or CTA, is one of the most important parts of any marketing campaign.
+The best direct mail CTAs are clear, noticeable, and logically continue the flow of the rest of the content in your campaign.

 Define the action you want your prospects and customers to take and choose the CTA to represent it.
 Keep it simple by offering one place to learn about your business or redeem a discount.

-Make your CTA stand out: box it, or use bigger bold letters than for the rest of the copy, and place it into the center of the postcard/mail.
+Make your CTA stand out: box it, or use bigger bold letters than for the rest of the copy, and place it in the center of the postcard/mail.

 Include links or QR codes in your direct mail